List of 21st-century films considered the worst: Swept Away (2002)

 Madonna received a Golden Raspberry Award for her performance in the 2002 remake of Lina Wertmüller's Oscar-nominated Swept Away, making her the most awarded actress in the institution's history.

 A remake of a 1974 Italian film of the same name, the romantic comedy film Swept Away was directed by Guy Ritchie and starred his then-wife Madonna and Adriano Giannini.
 It received overwhelmingly negative reviews, with most of the criticism going towards Madonna's bad acting, the original film being considered superior and the remake being considered just a star vehicle for Madonna.
 Rex Reed of The New York Observer said: "If there is one thing worse than a Guy Ritchie movie, it's a Guy Ritchie movie with Madonna in it."
 Newsday critic John Anderson said, "New ways of describing badness need to be invented to describe exactly how bad it is."
 Joe Queenan of The Guardian discussed the movie in an article on what makes a movie the worst of all time and said, "[...]
 Showgirls has a certain campy allure that grows a bit each time I see it.
 Madonna's Swept Away doesn't; it seems more amateurish on each viewing, like a morass that starts out as a quagmire, then morphs into a cesspool and finally turns into a slime pit on the road to its ultimate destination in the bowels of Hell."
 Julie Burchill, also from The Guardian, selected it as her pick for the worst film ever made.

 Swept Away was also a box-office bomb; against a $10 million budget, it grossed $598,645 in the United States and around $437,875 from foreign territories for a worldwide total gross of $1,036,520.
 It received five awards at the 23rd Golden Raspberry Awards and became the first film to win both Worst Picture and Worst Remake or Sequel.
 At the 25th Golden Raspberry Awards, it was nominated for Worst "Drama" of Our First 25 Years, and at the 30th Golden Raspberry Awards, it was nominated for Worst Picture of the Decade, but 'lost' to Battlefield Earth at both ceremonies.
-Empire ranked it #20 in its list of "The 50 Worst Movies Ever", and After Ellen ranked it #7 in its list of "The worst movies ever to grace the screen".
+Empire ranked it #20 in its list of "The 50 Worst Movies Ever", and AfterEllen ranked it #7 in its list of "The worst movies ever to grace the screen".